SANGRE DE CRISTO

 All participants and spectators will park on-site at the start/finish area.
 A map of this areas will be available closer to the race.

 All participants who complete their challenge will receive a unique finisher's award.
-All official 150-Mile and 100-Mile Finishers will receive a Sangre de Cristo Endurance Run belt buckle highlighting their distance.
-We'll also present our DFL and Transcendence Awards.
-HPRS does not have a podium or age group awards, please see our Awards Page for more details.
+All official 100-mile finishers will receive a Sangre de Cristo Endurance Run belt buckle highlighting their achievement.
+We'll also present our DFL Awards.
+HPRS does not have a podium or age group awards; please see our Awards Page for more details.

 NO AWARDS WILL BE MAILED